peteroupc/peteroupc.github.io/random.md

 2. the application needs to generate the same "random" result multiple times,
 3.  the application finds it impractical to store or distribute that "random" result without having to use a PRNG with an application-specified seed, such as--
     -   by saving the result to a file, or
-    -   by distributing the results or the random numbers to networked users as they are generated, and
+    -   by distributing the results or the random numbers to networked users as they are generated,
+4. the random number generation method will remain _stable_ for as long as the relevant feature is still in use by the application, and
-4. the PRNG algorithm and any procedure using that algorithm to generate that "random" result will remain _stable_ as long as the relevant feature is still in use by the application.
-(Not using seeding allows either to be changed or improved without affecting the application's functionality.
-A random number generation method is _stable_ if it uses a PRNG, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
+5. any feature using that random number generation method to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.

+(A random number generation method is _stable_ if it uses a PRNG, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
 For example, `java.util.Random` is stable, while the C `rand` method is not.)

+<a id=Seedable_PRNG_Recommendations></a>
+### Seedable PRNG Recommendations

+Which PRNG to use for generating reproducible results depends on the application.
+But here are some recommendations:

+-  Any PRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
+-  The PRNG's _state length_ should be 64 bits or greater.
+-  Any seed passed to the PRNG should be at least the same size as the PRNG's _state length_.

 <a id=Other_Situations></a>
 ### Other Situations

 Seeds also come into play in other situations, such as:

-* **Verifiable randomness.** _Verifiable random numbers_ are random numbers that are disclosed along with all the information required to verify their generation.
+* **Verifiable randomness.** _Verifiable random numbers_ are random numbers (such as randomly generated seeds) that are disclosed along with all the information required to verify their generation.
 Usually, of the information used to derive such numbers, at least some of it is not known by anyone until some time after the announcement is made that those numbers will be generated, but all of it will eventually be publicly available.
 In some cases, some of the information required to verify the numbers' generation is disclosed in the announcement that those numbers will be generated.

     One process to generate verifiable random numbers is described in [RFC 3797](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee).
 Although the source code given in that RFC uses the MD5 algorithm, the process does not preclude the use of hash algorithms stronger than MD5 (see the last paragraph of section 3.3 of that RFC).
 * **Noise.** Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
 The RNG used to generate the noise--